 - Label everything that leaves your classroom.
-I use my computer and printer to make a 50 signs that reads “Amoson 108” to tape to each article that goes out the door.
-This is just simpler for me that writing it over and over again.
+I use my computer and printer to make 50 signs that read “Amoson 108” to tape to each article that goes out the door.
+This is just simpler for me than writing it over and over again.

 - Leave everything inside your room that you can.
 You will see stacks of my baskets and bin on the one shelf I have bolted to the wall.
 That is my ploy to keep as many items IN the classroom as possible.
 (Sadly, I own and use ALL those plastic bins.)